ericelliott/rtype/README.md

 ## Interface: User Defined Types

-You can create your own types using `interface`:
+You can create your own types using `interface`; since a parameter can be nameless and parameters are always camelcased, all interfaces must be capitalized:

 ```js
 User, Record, Avatar, Cart